mobie/mobie.github.io/v030/specs/template_project.md

 The project metadata, stored in `project.json`, has the following structure:
 - `datasets`: List of the available datasets.
 The dataset directory names must match the names in this list.
 It must contain at least one dataset.
 - `defaultDataset`: The dataset that will be opened when the MoBIE viewer is started for this project.
-- `imageDataFormats`: The image data formats present in this project, see [supported data formats](#data) for details.
 - `description`: Description of this project.
-- `references`: List of references for this project.
+- `references`: List of references (publications, urls etc.) for this project.
 - `specVersion`: The MoBIE specification version of this project.

 For the clem project the `project.json` looks like this: